danby14/Gimme-Five/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Gimme Five

+Users get help ranking their ideas and decisions by listing up to 5 of them, and then submiting that list to the community for voting, comments, and discussion.
+Should I wear red shoes or black?
+This book idea or that one?

+*This repo is for the frontend code.
+Backend code can be found at https://github.com/danby14/Gimme-Five-backend*

 ## Features

-List of Five(Add, Edit, Delete)
+- Make / Update list of up to five items (Add, Edit, Delete)

-Buttons than generate random information<br />
+- Idea Generators to help user come up with list items
--> Random Wiki link from external wikimedia api<br />
+  - Random Wiki link from external wikimedia api
--> Random news headline from external newsApi<br />
+  - Random news headline from external newsApi
--> Random topic<br />
+  - Random topic
--> Random word from a random word generating external api<br />
+  - Random word from a random word generating external api<br />
--> Random name from an external data generating api<br />
+  - Random name from an external data generating api<br />
--> Random age group<br />
+  - Random age group<br />
--> Random selection of Who, What, When, Where, Why or How<br />
+  - Random selection of Who, What, When, Where, Why or How<br />
--> Magic 8-ball with 20 possible sayings in an array for now
+  - Magic 8-ball with 20 possible sayings
+- Social (Other users help decide which item on your list of ideas or options is best)
+  - Voting (With graphical representation)
+  - Comments (To provide more detailed feedback on list items)

+## Tech
-Layout uses styled-components
+- Layout uses styled-components
+- react-chartjs-2 for displaying voting results
+- react-hook-form for various user inputs
+- date-fns for timestamps and more

 ## Available Scripts

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run: